CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the SYS.3.2.3 iOS (for Enterprise) .md

 Table: Using the configuration option for the Safari browser

-#### SYS.3.2.3.M19 Using the filter option for web pagesRegardless of the institution's permanent involvement in the institution's proxy and reputation infrastructure, Apple provides the ability to create filter lists for permitted URLs (which are a complement to the previously pre-selected URL groups), whitelist URLs, blacklist URLs, and the External integration of third-party content filters.
+#### SYS.3.2.3.M19 Using the filter option for web pages
+Regardless of the institution's permanent involvement in the institution's proxy and reputation infrastructure, Apple provides the ability to create filter lists for permitted URLs (which are a complement to the previously pre-selected URL groups), whitelist URLs, blacklist URLs, and the External integration of third-party content filters.
 Contrary to the previous measures, no general recommendation can be made at this point; rather, the use of the individual options per user group is shown.

 Table: Using the filter option for web pages - general